 When protocols are not correct, or when a vulnerability lets an exploit destroy a protocol, then the concurrent portions fail to work co-operatively and the system behaves incorrectly.

 This vulnerability is related to 6.61 Concurrent data access [CGX], which discusses situations where the protocol to control access to resources is explicitly visible to the participating partners and makes use of visible shared resources.
-In comparison, this vulnerability discusses scenarios where such resources are protected by protocols, and considers ways that the protocol itself may be misused.
+In comparison, this vulnerability discusses scenarios where such resources are protected by protocols and considers ways that the protocol itself may be misused.

+Items for the use of the “task” or “picothread” model:

+Tasks typically run to completion using non-shared or private data.

+Sharing of data items leads to aromaticity issues (see 6.60) or synchronization failures since “tasks” are designed to only synchronize to return results as they complete

+Any expectation of protocol controls such as deadlines or priority cannot be applied to tasks

+Hence, any protocols that rely on reception of data items after the task has started or transmission of data items before the task completes (such as via a protected or synchronized region) are incompatible with the task model and require the concurrency and protocols to be programmed using the complete thread model.

 6.63.2 Cross references